UPDATED Nov. 8, 2021 with deadline for notices of intent for one of the opportunities.

 “Each of the new programs has a specific sets of taxa or species that are eligible, with some that are very relevant to current or potential businesses in our state,” López adds.

-Each of the funding opportunities will require principal investigators to complete a notice of intention to submit a proposal — and those notices are due Nov.
+Each of the funding opportunities will require principal investigators to complete a notice of intention to submit a proposal.
+The notices for Marine Finfish Aquaculture Juvenile Production Technologies are due Nov.
 9, 2021.
+The notices for Early Stage Propagation Strategies for Aquaculture Species are due Nov.
+16, 2021.
 Full proposals will be due in January 2022 after the PIs have worked with NC Sea Grant to develop the project narrative and budgets.

 For more information for projects with NC Sea Grant, contact López at email@example.com, or Eric Herbst, aquaculture specialist for NC Sea Grant, firstname.lastname@example.org.
 Email is best initial contact and then a call or video conference time can be arranged.